Federal Tuition Assistance (FTA)

 1606 or 1607, then the WCU School Certifying Official should decertify (terminate)

-those terms for GI Bill benefits.
+those terms for GI Bill® benefits.

 - The member should be contacted and advised of the limitation on concurrent receipt and be given the opportunity to choose which benefit he or she would prefer to use.

-- If the member chooses to continue to use Tuition Assistance, then no further action
+- If the member chooses to continue to use Tuition Assistance, then no further action is required.

 - If the member chooses to receive chapter 1606 or 1607, then the member needs to contact DoD to discontinue his or her use of Tuition Assistance.
 Once decertified for Tuition Assistance, the School Certifying Official should recertify these classes for chapter 1606 or 1607 benefits.

 - Censure and possible suspension from the Tuition Assistance program for violations of the memorandum of understanding.

 - Debt collection on the Service member for the amount of Tuition Assistance paid.

-- VA will not establish or collect any debts for the amounts paid under 1606 or 1607
+- VA will not establish or collect any debts for the amounts paid under 1606 or 1607 due to concurrent receipt.